AmauryGouverneur/logistic-bandits/README.md

 </p>

 **Commentary:**
-The **left plot** shows the evolution of regret and two regret bounds for \(\beta\in\{2,4\}\).
+The **left plot** shows the evolution of regret and two regret bounds for $\beta\in\{2,4\}$.
 Our bound is consistently tighter over the entire horizon and is less sensitive to increases in β.
-The **right plot** shows cumulative regret at \(T = 200\) and as β varies; our bound remains competitive across the full range and quickly becomes orders of magnitude smaller than alternatives for moderate/large β.
+The **right plot** shows cumulative regret at $T = 200$ and as β varies; our bound remains competitive across the full range and quickly becomes orders of magnitude smaller than alternatives for moderate/large β.
 In contrast, the compared bounds grow rapidly with and can become vacuous.

 > Note: the 95% confidence intervals are very tight and not visually apparent on the bounded plots above.
 For completeness, we include CI versions: